kunle12/lurawi/docs/LurawiConcepts.md

 ```

 ## Workflow Knowledge File
-Every agent workflow (behavior) file can have an optional knowledge data file.
+Every agent workflow (behaviour) file can have an optional knowledge data file.
 This file stores workflow configuration settings and preloaded data as a JSON dictionary.
 Keys within this dictionary are always in UPPERCASE and can be directly referenced as variable names within the workflow.
 For example, when the Lurawi runtime loads the JSON code in `lurawi_example.json`, it will attempt to load `lurawi_example_knowledge.json` if it exists.
-Behaviors in `lurawi_example.json` can then reference a key in the knowledge dictionary as a predefined variable in its code.
+Behaviours in `lurawi_example.json` can then reference a key in the knowledge dictionary as a predefined variable in its code.

 ### Lurawi Environment Variables